Get a Free Case Review - (803) 471-4188

 Some examples of physical abuse include hitting, slapping, kicking, pushing, shoving, or restraining a resident.
 Sometimes, a resident will be struck with another object.

-3. Sexual Abuse
+Sexual Abuse

 Sadly, men and women can experience sexual abuse from staff members, other residents, or visitors.
 Women and patients with dementia are the most likely to be sexually abused.

 Sexual abuse includes unwanted sexual touching (of the breasts or genitals), unwanted sexual contact (vaginal, oral, or anal sex), or rape.
 It can also include someone videoing a resident who is not clothed or forcing a resident to be naked.
-And sexual abuse can include forcing a resident to watch someone commit a lewd act or pornography.
+Sexual abuse can include forcing a resident to watch someone commit a lewd act or pornography.

 Warning signs of sexual abuse include physical like bruises or bleeding around the genital area, broken pelvic bones, unexplained genital infections or new STDS, bloody or torn undergarments, or new problems with sitting or walking.